bigeasy/locket/diary.md

 painful by taking a sip of each stage so we can launch with an empty stage if one exists, merging the full one.

+## Revision Id Forever

+I'm not sure why I'm not keeping the revision id in the main table.
+It costs nothing and then I can use my able, baker stage names, which I won't do, but it won't matter what order things are merged, because I'll have a revision id and I won't overwrite any record.

+## Replication

+Now that we have an archive, we can transport it to other servers as a log, and replay it, in pretty much any order.
+Latest version wins.
+Simply drop the files into the staging area, push them onto the end of the queue, and balance.
+Just as performant as any merge.

+## Extract Iterators / Merge

+May as well extract our nice iterator and merge into `strata.merge`.

 ## Changes for Next Release

  * Initial commit of empty project. #2.